 The Cloud-Based Mailroom Gives Small Business Owners What They Want: A ChoiceAuthored by: Jim Stewart, founder DocuSend, powered by MTI.

-One of those sisters recently told me that she did not believe money can buy happiness.
+One of those sisters once told me that she doesn’t believe money can buy happiness.
 When I mentioned this to my wife, she replied: “Well, that just goes to show she doesn’t know where to shop!”

 My better half has always kidded about things like the importance of wealth, income, or financial status.
 In reality, money doesn’t even make the top 10 on her list of things that make people happy.
 But she does believe having enough money helps one to live a more independent life.
 That’s one of the things we agree on.
 Even so, the “not knowing where to shop” part of her response struck a chord with me.

 Because it raises questions about the consequences of not having enough options to make good decisions.
 And that’s why the rest of this article addresses the importance of having enough alternatives to make decisions that fit our own needs, not someone else’s.
 And even more critical, defining why consumer decisions should be made independent of the seller’s preferences.

 Offering Only One Option Is Not an Option